agpaully/CLI-Password-Manager/README.md

 # CLI-Password-Manager
-For this project u created a project manager in a Kali Linux VM environment using tools such as Pyerclip, Getpass, Sqlite3, Hashlib, and Base64.
+For this project Ive created a project manager in a Kali Linux VM environment using tools such as Pyerclip, Getpass, Sqlite3, Hashlib, and Base64.
 Security Concepts-
 -Fernet AES-128-cbc + HMAC = Password encryption
 -PBKDF2 = This is for encrypting the hashed master password.